 “The man who doesn’t know how to boil water”

 A dominant theme in a vast majority of popular WhatsApp and TikTok lockdown jokes is the misadventures of the man who has no clue about domestic work.
 In these videos, the man – a full grown, adult man, is clueless about purchasing grocery, he is unable to tell the difference between the various kinds of daal, he uses detergent instead of salt in the kitchen because he has no idea where essentials are kept in his own kitchen…and so on.
 The comic factor in these portrayals is how the man lands into trouble because of his above-mentioned ignorance.

-Popular culture does not criticize this kind of dependency, save a few attempts here and there.
-On the contrary, a major chunk of popular humour rides on the normalization of the cluelessness of the man, more so now, when more men are at home and are asked to dispense household duties due to the lockdown.
+Popular culture does not criticise this kind of dependency, save a few attempts here and there.
+On the contrary, a major chunk of popular humour rides on the normalisation of the cluelessness of the man, more so now, when more men are at home and are asked to dispense household duties due to the lockdown.